 Amniotic Fluid: Changes Over The Weeks

 First 8 Weeks

 Amniotic fluid begins to form almost as soon as the embryo implants itself in the uterus wall.
 Approximately in the first 8 weeks of pregnancy, the volume of amniotic fluid increases faster than the size of the embryo.
 The water in the amniotic fluid initially passes from the mother’s blood through the fetal membranes to the fetus.
 With the development of the placenta and the fetal organs, water and solute from the mother’s blood flow through the placenta to the fetus and then to the amniotic fluid.
 Here’s something to marvel at – the fetal skin has not yet developed a thickened outer layer of skin filled with the protein keratin (or become waterproof in simple terms).
 So, the fluid passes through the skin both ways.
 This is why the composition of fetal blood and amniotic fluid is similar.
-Keratinization of the skin takes place only around weeks 19–25 of pregnancy.
+Keratinization of the

 Levels of amniotic fluid fluctuate throughout pregnancy.
 In the early stages of pregnancy, the volume of amniotic fluid increases from about 25 ml at 10 weeks to about 400 ml at 20 weeks.
 At about 34 weeks into gestation, the fluid content is the highest at 800 ml.
 After this, the content begins to fall steadily to 600 ml by the time the baby is ready to be born.6